identinet/check/docs/src/content/docs/guides/trustmark.md

 #### Step 3: Validation

-Validate the ingration by visiting the web shop.
+Validate the integration by visiting the web shop.
 The CHECK EVI widget will be loaded automatically.

 ##### Minimized View